“Culture Eats Strategy for Breakfast.” This notorious quote by Peter Drucker seems more relevant than ever these days.

 1. Focus on purpose, not profit

-Purpose is the essence of the company people can identify with and be inspired by.
+Purpose is the essence of the company.
+It’s something for the people to identify with and be inspired by.
 It needs to be heard, seen and felt inside the company every day.

 The Millennials and Gen Z-ers, in particular, seek companies with a sense of higher purpose.
-They want to make an impact on the community, on the world; they want to know their work makes a difference.
+They want to make an impact on the community, on the world; they want their work to make a difference.

 An American outdoor retailer, REI, has famously promoted its outdoors-loving purpose on Black Friday by closing all its stores, giving its employees the day off to spend outdoors, and urging people to follow suit.
 The campaign, under the hashtag #OptOutside, got huge attention and resulted in record sales for REI.